Bonz07/MachineLearningNanodegree/projects/capstone/capstone_proposal_template.md

 ### Domain Background

 For my Capstone project I will be using a deep learning approach to attempt to solve the Humpback Whale Identification project on Kaggle <sup>[1]</sup>.
-This is a similar image classification challenge to the dog breed classification challenge in the Deep Learning section of the Machine Learning Nanodegree.
+This is a similar image classification problem to the dog breed classification challenge in the Deep Learning section of the Machine Learning Nanodegree.
 I have chosen this domain as I care deeply about our oceans and maritime life.
 I have been fascinated by whales since visiting the Natural History Museum<sup>[2]</sup>, London, as a child with my father and seeing the full skeleton of the blue whale.
 They are truly magnificent creatures; giants of the ocean and I feel passionately about helping organisations that support and monitor them.
-This project appeals to me as the work will help contribute to Happy Whale's <sup>[3]</sup> understand of the movement of whales by using machine learning to dramatically increase the efficiency of this identification work.
+This project appeals to me as the work will help contribute to Happy Whale's <sup>[3]</sup> understanding of the movement of whales by using machine learning to dramatically increase the efficiency of this identification work.

 Whale tails (referred to as 'Flukes') are like a barcode or fingerprint, with enough information to identify an individual whale.
 Traditionally, scientists and marine biologists have taken and amassed large numbers of photograpahs of whales and then had to manually attempt to match newly photographed whales with historic images<sup>[4]</sup>.
 This process is time consuming and prone to a high degree of error, also there are challenges around getting the pictures due to the geographical spread of whales and the amount of time spent underwater.
 These are some of the reasons why this problem suits a machine learning approach.

 Previous work was done at the University of Texas<sup>[5]</sup> in 2003 to identify Humpback and Gray Whales using a patch-matching technique as a follow-up phase to WhaleNet once they specified the fluke type.
 More recently a team at the University of Catalunya in Barcelona<sup>[6]</sup> used convolutional neural networks to test the feasibility of using deep learning in whale recognition using the NOAA Fisheries dataset.
-Their paper outlines a successful approach to applying CNNs which I can look to build upon in this capstone project.
+Their paper outlines a successful approach to applying CNNs to identification of the heads of whales and so this seems like a good approach to build upon in this capstone project.

-I am keen to test my understanding of image recognition machine learning approaches using Deep Learning as there are several additional projects I would like to conduct upon completion of my Nanodegree, therefore I hope this Capstone Project will be the foundation of further work for me in this field.
+I am keen to test my understanding of image recognition using Deep Learning as there are several additional projects I would like to conduct upon completion of my Nanodegree and so hope this Capstone Project will be the foundation of further work for me in this field.

 ### Problem Statement